aslammmuhammed/run-secret-reloader/README.md

 - 🌐 **Multi-service Support** - Handle multiple Cloud Run services per secret
 - ☁️ **Serverless** - Runs as a Cloud Run service, scales to zero when idle

+🎉 **That's it!** Your Cloud Run service will automatically redeploy with the new secret.

+Cloud Run has built-in [secret hot-reload capabilities](https://medium.com/google-cloud/cloud-run-hot-reload-your-secret-manager-secrets-ff2c502df666), but most applications read secrets only once at startup.
+This project bridges that gap by automatically triggering redeployments when secrets change.

+**The Problem:**
+- Environment variables are read once at startup
+- File mounts fetch fresh values, but apps cache secrets in memory
+- Manual redeployments are error-prone and slow

+**The Solution:**
+- Automatic redeployments triggered by Secret Manager events
+- Works with existing applications using `os.Getenv()`
+- Label-based targeting ensures only dependent services reload
+- Mount each secret as a volume to make it available to the container as files.
+Reading a volume always fetches the secret value from Secret Manager, so it can be used with the latest version.

 ## 🚀 Quick Start

 ### 1. Deploy with Terraform